kubecost/docs/architecture.md

 # Enterprise architecture overview

-The most common implementation of durable storage in the Kubecost application application is with [Thanos](https://thanos.io/).
-Below is a high-level reference for required components.
+The most common implementation of durable storage in the Kubecost application is with [Thanos](https://thanos.io/).
+Below is a high-level reference for the required components.
 More information on each Thanos component can be found [here](https://thanos.io/tip/components/).

 ![Thanos Overview](images/thanos-architecture.png)